Darkkey/erlamsa/README.md

 ### Fuzzing options

-For standalone Web or JSON fuzzing, along with fuzzing data, you could also provide fuzzing options, including `mutations`, `patterns`, `seed`, `blocksize`, e.t.c.
+For standalone Web or JSON fuzzing, along with fuzzing data, you could also provide fuzzing options, including `mutations`, `patterns`, `seed`, `blockscale`, e.t.c.
 The format of these options should be the same as in according command line keys.
 Pass them as HTTP headers (for standalone Web service) or as JSON members (for JSON endpoint).
 E.g.:

 ```
 $ curl -H "Content-Type: application/json" -X POST -d '{"data":"aGVsbG8=","seed": "1,2,3"}' http://localhost:17771/erlamsa/erlamsa_esi:json